dlareau/puzzlehunt_server/docs/hunt_running.rst

 Finally, there is a single button at the bottom of the page titled "Reset all progress".
 This button resets all team interaction that has happened so far with a hunt, all submissions, responses, unlocks, solves, hints, and chat messages are deleted.
-Normally only used once between playtesting and the start of the hunt.
+This is normally only used once between playtesting and the start of the hunt.

 Info Page
 ---------

-The info page lists information about teams that are signed up for hunt and the people on them.
-Along the left is a list of all of the teams separated into 3
-categories: "Needs a room", "Has a room", and "Off Campus" with each team having a text box next to their name with their current location.
+The info page lists information about teams that are signed up for a hunt and the people on them.
+Along the left is a list of all of the teams separated into 3 categories: "Needs a room", "Has a room", and "Off Campus" with each team having a text box next to their name with their current location.
 You can bulk edit team locations, for example assigning rooms to "Need a room" teams, and then click the "Update Locations" button at the bottom to save all the edits for a certain section.

 ..
 Note:: Teams are listed in signup order with the first team to sign up at the top so rooms can be assigned easily in sign up order.